exosite-archive/hvac-reference-application/README.md

 A Product encompasses the device side of Murano.
 Think of it as a virtual blueprint of definitions that will be applied to each connected device.
 The definitions will tell each new product device how to talk to Murano.

-Example: If you have a thermometer product, you would want all your new devices to report a temperature back to Murano.
+Example: If you have a thermometer product, you would want all your new thermometers to report a temperature back to Murano.
 When you create a product definition with a temperature, every new device added to that product will contain the temerature alias.
 The Mr. Murano tool will be used to make this product definition easier to create.

+You can always create or change a product definition through the murano website.
 ```

 ## Install Mr. Murano